Building Policies & Procedures

 The Smith College Campus Center is open to Smith students, faculty and staff as well as guests, including those from the local community who are attending registered meetings or functions or simply seeking a place to relax.

-Space in the Campus Center may be reserved through the R25 online calendar by students, academic departments, faculty and staff with a Smith ID.
+Space in the Campus Center may be reserved through the 25 Live Reservation System by students, academic departments, faculty and staff with a Smith ID.

 Vending table reservations are limited to three consecutive days.

 The Campus Center requires advance notice of any non-Campus Center equipment that will be brought into the facility.
 This includes tables, chairs, rental equipment and decorations.
 You must provide a list of equipment and decorations to the Office of Student Engagement seven days before the event.
 Helium balloons are not permitted in the Campus Center as they may interfere with the fire detection system.

 Food and Beverages

 Food, beverages and refreshments for events in the Campus Center must be ordered and purchased through the Campus Center Café.
 If using an outside caterer, you must obtain written permission from the cafe manager 10 days before the event; a copy of the permission must be sent to the Office of Student Engagement, Campus Center 106.
 If permission is granted, a contract between the outside caterer and sponsoring Smith organization must be on file in the OSE before the event takes place.